-Although the law in this regard is not entirely clear, we treat our consolidated VIEs and their subsidiaries as being owned by us for U.S. federal income tax purposes because we control its management decisions and are entitled to substantially all of the economic benefits associated with this entity.
+Although the law in this regard is not entirely clear, we treat the consolidated VIEs and their subsidiaries as being owned by us for U.S. federal income tax purposes because we are the primary beneficiary of the VIEs and are entitled to substantially all of the economic benefits associated with the VIEs.
 As a result, we consolidate their results of operations in our consolidated U.S. GAAP financial statements.
 If it were determined, however, that we are not the owner of the consolidated VIE for U.S. federal income tax purposes, we may be treated as a PFIC for the current taxable year and any subsequent taxable year.